activerecord-hackery/squeel/README.md

 ### Predicates

-All of the Arel "predication" methods can be accessed inside the Squeel DSL, via their method name, an alias, or an an operator, to create Arel predicates, which are used in `WHERE` or `HAVING` clauses.
+All of the Arel "predication" methods can be accessed inside the Squeel DSL, via their method name, an alias, or an operator, to create Arel predicates, which are used in `WHERE` or `HAVING` clauses.

 <table>